erin-yl/todo-list/README.md

 # To-Do List App
-A simple and intuitive to-do list application that helps users stay organized.
-It allows you to:
+A task manager to help users stay organized.

+## Features
-- Add and categorize new tasks
+- Add and categorize tasks
-- Edit task details with user-friendly error handling
+- Edit task details with error handling
 - Remove completed tasks
+- Search by task names
-- Filter tasks based on priority and tags
+- Filter tasks by priority and tags